Projects per year

 Biography

-Niall is Deputy Dean of Norwich Medical School and holds the Chair in Clinical Psychology at the University of East Anglia.
-He is also Head of the Department of Clinical Psychology and Psychological Therapies (CPPT) and Director of Postgraduate Studies.
+I am Deputy Dean of Norwich Medical School, Chair in Clinical Psychology at the University of East Anglia and Head of the Department of Clinical Psychology and Psychological Therapies (CPPT).

-From 2008-2018, Niall was Consultant Lead for the largest NHS stroke clinical psychology service in the UK, hosted by NHS Greater Glasgow and Clyde.
-In 2012 he was the first Consultant Clinical Psychologist to be awarded the prestigious NHS Research Scotland (NRS) Career Grade Clinical Fellowship.
-Laterally, he became an NRS Senior Clinical Fellow.
-In 2017 he was elected National Lead for Stroke Psychology in Scotland, representing the profession of clinical psychology on the National Advisory Committee, which coordinates implementation of the Stroke Improvement Plan with the Scottish government.
+From 2008-2018, I was Consultant Lead for the largest NHS stroke clinical psychology service in the UK, hosted by NHS Greater Glasgow and Clyde.
+In 2012 I was the first Consultant Clinical Psychologist to be awarded the prestigious NHS Research Scotland (NRS) Career Grade Clinical Fellowship.
+Laterally, I became an NRS Senior Clinical Fellow and in 2017 was elected National Lead for Stroke Psychology in Scotland, representing the profession of clinical psychology on the National Advisory Committee, which coordinates implementation of the Stroke Improvement Plan with the Scottish government.

 Key Research Interests

-Niall’s principal research interests are: [i] the neuropsychological (mood and cognition) consequences of stroke, modelling and treating post-stroke emotionalism and improving understanding of psychological adjustment to stroke, and [ii] behavioural sleep medicine, determining putative mechanisms of cognitive behavioural therapeutics for insomnia disorder.
-Niall has published widely on these topics, including original peer reviewed articles in Stroke, International Journal of Stroke, Journal of Sleep Research and Sleep Medicine Reviews.
+My principal research interests are: [i] the neuropsychological (mood and cognition) consequences of stroke, modelling and treating post-stroke emotionalism and improving understanding of psychological adjustment to stroke, and [ii] behavioural sleep medicine, determining putative mechanisms of cognitive behavioural therapeutics for insomnia disorder.

 Expertise related to UN Sustainable Development Goals